 This is a massive amount of data that has to be analyzed by brands.
 Sorting and filtering these many images is impossible through traditional mechanisms (such as hashtags and search engines).
 Therefore, AI is the way to go.

 For efficient social media monitoring, brands need to go through and learn from all user-generated content, including images.
-In 2018, we can expect AI tools to be able to recognize brand-related images and draw meaning from them.
+We can expect AI tools to be able to recognize brand-related images and draw meaning from them.
 Through this, brands can learn in-depth insights about the customers’ feedback on their products.
 AI will enable brands to recognize possible sales opportunities and cross-promotional opportunities.

 With the information gathered from images, marketers can capture the available opportunities and release targeted content for customers.
 For instance, if a customer regularly posts an image about a product of yours, you can send them targeted promotions or even just message of appreciations showing them that you care.
 This improves customer loyalty and encourages them to post more about your brand.